-On top of all the other exciting “firsts” you’ll experience with your baby, their first dental appointment is an important milestone.
+On top of all the other exciting “firsts” you’ll experience with your baby, your baby’s first dental appointment is an important milestone.
 Teaching your child about how to care for their teeth—and that there’s no need to be afraid of the dentist—starts early.
 Even babies need good dental care.

 Here is an overview of when to schedule their first appointment, what you can expect and how to get the most out of your time with their dentist.

-When should I schedule my baby’s first appointment?
+When should I schedule my baby’s first dental appointment?

 When your child’s first tooth appears (or “erupts”), it’s often a relief for everyone in the household.
 Teething hurts, and no one wants to see their baby in pain.
 It’s also nature’s reminder that it’s time to schedule their first appointment at Fioritto Dental.
 Plan to see us within six months of their first tooth erupting.
 If you notice any issues, like cavities forming or unusual teething pain, schedule the appointment as soon as possible.